danielmarrama/protein_tree/README.md

 Mapping IEDB source antigens to genes and epitopes parent proteins.

 ### Process
 1. Fetch the species source antigens and epitopes from the IEDB MySQL backend.
 2. Select the best proteome for that species from UniProt.
 3. Assign genes to source antigens using BLAST and epitopes to their parent protein using PEPMatch.

 ### Inputs
-- IEDB MySQL Backend access
+- IEDB MySQL backend access
 - List of IEDB species: [species.csv](species.csv)
     - This is updated with the [update_species.py](update_species.py) script
 - `blastp` and `makeblastdb` binaries from [NCBI](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)